gtarobotics/self-driving-car/README.md

 Please post the [results like this](#quick-benchmark-results) on [ND013 Slack Team](https://nd013.udacity.com/) in #environment channel.

+# View datasets, works for now only on local computer, I'll add instructions on how to do it on AWS later

 ### open 2 new terminals in host OS

 ### check docker container_id in the first new terminal